-Financial Support: households across Brent can access financial assistance, subject to eligibility criteria, through the following funds:
+Financial Support: households across Brent can access financial assistance through the following funds:

-- Resident Support Fund: this is available to Brent residents who are having difficulty due to unforeseen financial circumstances.
-Brent residents can apply for financial support, for up to £1000, to help with energy bills and other household expenditure. - Discretionary Housing Payment: A one off payment can be provided to assist with rent shortfall, rent deposits and rent in advance if a Brent resident needs to move home.
+- Resident Support Fund: this is available to Brent residents who are having difficulty due to unforeseen financial circumstances. - Discretionary Housing Payment: A one off payment can be provided to assist with rent shortfall, rent deposits and rent in advance if a Brent resident needs to move home.